-All children can feel sad and a bit down sometimes.
-Maybe things didn’t go their way, they might have lost someone close or they got hurt or bullied at school or by siblings.
-However, children with depression not only feel sad or irritable, they may perceive that nothing is worthwhile and that things will never get better, they are likely to experience a deep sense of helplessness.
-Hence Childhood Depression affects the way they think, how they see themselves and how they visualise their future.
-A child with depression does not seem to enjoy the things other children normally like doing, and may be irritable and angry, and stop participating in family activities and having fun.
+All children will feel sad and down sometimes.
+Maybe things did not go their way, they lost someone close to them, or got hurt and bullied at school or by their siblings.
+However, children with depression not only feel sad and/or irritable but they also perceive that nothing is worthwhile and that things will never get better.
+This leads to a deep sense of helplessness.
+Childhood Depression affects the way children think, how they see themselves, and how they visualise their futures.
+A child with depression does not seem to get pleasure from the same things as their peers.
+They may stop participating in the fun activities that they used to enjoy.

-When asked to explain how they’re feeling, children often find it difficult to do so.
-This is particularly so if they are depressed.
-Fortunately there are signs that may give parents a clue as to whether their child may be experiencing depression.
-If you think that your child may be depressed, please ask to see one of our child Psychologists at the clinic.
-If your child displays or experiences some of the symptoms and key signs listed below, he or she may be suffering from childhood depression:
+When asked to explain how they are feeling, children often find it difficult to answer.
+This is particularly true if they are depressed.
+Fortunately, there are observable signs that parents and carers can pick up to determine whether their child is depressed.
+If you think that your child is struggling with depression, please ask to see one of our child Psychologists at the clinic.
+If your child displays or experiences some of these key symptoms, they may be clinically depressed:

 - Has low energy and poor motivation, no get-up-and-go.

-- Has lost interest in one or more activities that was usually enjoyed.
+- Has lost interest in one or more activities that were usually enjoyed.

-- Does not seem to pay attention and has poor concentrating at home and at school.
+- Does not seem to pay attention and has poor concentration at home and school.

-- Makes negative comments about self. e.g. "I am not good at this; I'll never get it right; You don't love me; I wish I was dead; I wish I was never born; They're all against me"
+- Makes negative comments about themself. e.g., "I am not good at this; I'll never get it right; You don't love me; I wish I was dead; I wish I was never born; They're all against me"

-- Always seems to seems to see the negatives, rather than seeing the positives in situations.
+- Always sees the negatives, rather than seeing the positives in situations.

-- Is easily irritated, agitated, easily annoyed or upset, and can fly into an anger outburst.
+- Is easily irritated, agitated, annoyed, or upset.

-- Seems sad and cries easily, and be difficult to soothe.
+- Cries easily and is difficult to soothe.

-- May either have no interest in food or on the other hand may overeat.
+- Has no interest in food or overeats.

-- Has problems falling sleep or staying asleep, restless sleeper, sleeping too little or too much; wakes up unrefreshed.
+- Has problems falling asleep, staying asleep, is a restless sleeper, or sleeps too little or too much.